 Christ’s promise is sure.
 He pledges himself to fill the office of personal Intercessor, saying, “I will pray the Father.”
 He who could not see human beings exposed to eternal ruin without pouring out his soul unto death in their behalf, will look with pity and compassion upon every one who realizes that he can not save himself.
 He will look upon no trembling suppliant without raising him up.
 He who through his own atonement provided for man an infinite fund of moral power will not fail to employ this power in their behalf.
 We may take life’s controversies and troubles to his feet; for he loves us.
 His every word and look invite our confidence.

 We may walk in daily companionship with Christ.
 When we breathe out our desire, it may be inaudible to any human ear, but that word can not die away into silence, nor can it be lost, though the activities of business are going on.
 Nothing can drown the soul’s desire.
 It rises above the din of the street, above the noise of machinery, to the heavenly courts.
 It is God to whom we are speaking, and the prayer is heard.
 Ask then; “ask, and it shall be given you.”

 — The Review and Herald, October 30, 1900

 My Father in Heaven, I am grateful for Your love that sustains me.
 I bring all my burdens to Your feet, trusting in Your infinite power to lift me up.
-You promised to keep those in perfect peace whose minds are stayed on You because they trust in You.
+I am thankful for Your promise to keep me in perfect peace as my mind is stayed on You.
 My trust is in You to lead me onward and still onward, for I cannot lead myself.
-Thank You for the promise that whatever I ask in prayer, believing, I shall receive.
+Thank You for the promise that whatever I ask in prayer, believing, I shall receive!